merryschurr/css-responsive-design-and-flexbox/flexbox.md

 Instead of going through Flexbox notes, play the following game called Flexbox Froggy.
 It'll teach you everything you need to know about Flexbox.

 [Flexbox Froggy](http://flexboxfroggy.com/)

-_We will discuss this after we introduce responsive design in week 2_